sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 The contents of the TAG MAY be opaque to partner nodes, but a receiving Node MUST be able to map the TAG to the physical qubit or qubits currently holding the state.

+A TAG MAY be a simple sequence number, provided that sequence numbers are unique and are not reused over the lifetime of the Connection.

+Rewriting of state tags.

+AllSwap.

 Node type definitions